bvbohnen/X3_Customizer/Documentation.md

     Requires: types/Globals.txt

-      Adjust a global flag by the given multiplier.
+      Adjust a global flag by the given scaling_factor.
 Generic transform works on any named global field.

       * field_name:
         - String, name of the field in Globals.txt